 Pension Benefit Obligations under Solvency II are valued in accordance with IAS 19 principles.
-Since these obligations are not recognized under statutory valuation, valuation differences of TCHF 344 between SII and statutory accounts occur.
-IAS 19 valuation results in the following values for YE 2017:
+Since these obligations are not recognized under statutory valuation, valuation differences of TCHF 379 (YE2017: TCHF 344) between SII and statutory accounts occur.
+IAS 19 valuation results in the following values for YE 2018:

 Employee Benefits of LFL are categorized in "Post-employment benefits", which correspond to the position "Pension benefit Obligation" and "Other long-term employee benefits", which are treated as payables.
-Due to the first time adoption of this valuation approach, following a change in methodology, no comparison with the previous year is available.